Yazwh0/BitMagic.Legacy/README.md

 If you're not familiar with the Razor templating engine, its probably worth reading a few beginners guides first.

+This approach will allow us to do anything we want to generate our code, and we're not limited by the assembler designers imagination.

 Here is an example of some csasm code:

 ```csharp